-Absolute Control over the Media: Netanyahu’s Quest for Media of his Own
+Netanyahu’s Quest for Media Dominance

-The changes in the constitutional design sought to reshape the relationships between the executive, the legislative and the judicial arms of government.
-The attempt to curtail judicial review, to limit to the minimum the ability of the courts to rule unconstitutional laws which violate citizen’s rights, the superiority of the nation-state law over individual rights, and the focus of the governability discourse on empowering the government in the name of the people to neutralize any criticism were intensified with the vilification of the public media.
+The constitutional redesign reshaped the relationship between the executive, the legislative and the judicial arms of government.
+The attempt to curtail judicial review and to hobble the ability of the courts to rule against unconstitutional laws that violate citizen’s rights; the elevation of the nation-state over individual rights, and the focus on empowering the government in the name of the people under the banner of governability in order to neutralize any criticism were all intensified with the vilification of the public media during Netanyahu’s reign.
 News broadcasting, investigative journalism, critical analysis and public discussion are the essence of the media as the fourth arm of government.
-In his quest for total control, Netanyahu embedded his plea against the media into his deep state argument against the gatekeepers.
-Chapter 9 disclosed the love-hate relations between Netanyahu and the media, and his obsession with it is unfolding in the court as his trial progresses.
-Netanyahu understood that media determines the mindset, the framing, the political consciousness of the public and sought to control the different mechanisms of mediating the message to the people.
-The chapter exposed seven strategies which Netanyahu used to gain gradual control over the public media in Israel.
-His efforts were on all four levels: printed journalism, TV newsrooms, radio and internet news websites.
-Side by side with attempting to influence the social media.
+Netanyahu embedded distrust of the media into his deep state argument in a bid for total control.
+Chapter 9 revealed the love-hate relationship between Netanyahu and the media, and his obsession with it unfolding dramatically in the court as his trial progressed.
+Netanyahu understood that media determines the mindset, the framing, and the political consciousness of the public, and sought to control the different mechanisms of mediating the message to the people.
+The chapter exposed seven strategies that Netanyahu used to gain gradual control over the public media in Israel.
+His efforts were on all four levels: printed journalism, TV newsrooms, radio, and internet news websites, together with attempting to influence social media.